What is Bibliometrics?

 Library's Sue Visser featured in GMAC 2019

 The Library’s Sue Visser presented her poster, "A Bibliometric Analysis of GMD Publications, 2010-2018" at the NOAA ESRL Global Monitoring Annual Conference 2019.
-The poster explores standard metrics such as citation counts and h-index, contextualized metrics such as Category Normalized Citation Index and Percentile Rank, and the breadth of GMD's impact in a wide variety of disciplines such as public health and political science.
+The poster explores standard metrics such as citation counts and h-index, contextualized metrics such as Category Normalized Citation Index and Percentile Rank, and the impact of GML (formerly GMD) in a wide variety of disciplines such as public health and political science.
 The poster also has an accompanying Addendum.